The Weaver#

 • Accelerated his timeline — moved the final ritual to the next new moon rather than waiting for the winter solstice

-The Final Ritual#
+The Final Ritual & Death#

 The Weaver’s Journal#